martinezcastroanamaria-blip/Marketing-Product---Hugging-Face-App/README.md

 ## Google Sheets and YouTube API Setup

 A) Google Sheets (Service Account)
-  1.Create a Google Cloud Project:
+  1. Create a Google Cloud Project:
     - Go to Google Cloud Console, create a new project, or select an existing one.
   2. Enable the APIs:
     -Enable Google Sheets API and Google Drive API in your Google Cloud Console project.